metasoarous/semantic-csv/README.md

 Semantic CSV takes the next step by giving you tools for addressing the _semantics_ of your data, helping you put it in a form that better reflects what it represents.

+See the [introductory blog post](www.metasoarous.com/presenting-semantic-csv/) for more information on the design phylosophy.

 ## Features

 * Absorb header row as a vector of column names, and return remaining rows as maps of `column-name -> row-val`